Generics

 var letter := letters_list[20]In this example, letter is null (there aren't 20 items in the array) but Godot assumes it to be a String.
 Always be aware that Godot cannot know if an array index is valid; it doesn't check boundaries.

-It is also not possible to use Array[Array[type]] to create a typed array of typed arrays.
-You can use Array[Array], but the internal arrays can't be typed.
+It is also not possible to use Array[Array[type]] or Dictionary[Array[type]] to create a typed array of typed arrays.
+You can use Array[Array], Dictionary[Array], Dictionary[Dictionary] and so on, but the internal elements can't be typed; there can be only one level of typing.

-Finally, as I said earlier, the only generic type is Array.
+Finally, as I said earlier, the only generic types are Array and Dictionary.
 No other GDScript type is generic.

-Still, even though the type inference is limited and the generic aspect too, typing arrays provides more documentation and helpful hints, so we recommend always using it when possible.
+Still, even though the type inference is limited and the generic aspect too, typing arrays and dictionaries provides more documentation and helpful hints, so we recommend always using it when possible.

 You can also use your own classes.
 For example, if you had an Item class that contained a String and an int: